awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales.md

 ### Conclusion & Extensions

 This XGBoost model is just the starting point for predicting whether a game will be a hit based on reviews and other features.
 There are several possible avenues for improving the model's performance.
 First, of course, would be to collect more data and, if possible, fill in the existing missing fields with actual information.
-Another possibility is further hyperparameter tuning, with Amazon SageMaker's Hyperparameter Optimization service.
+Another possibility is further hyperparameter tuning with Amazon SageMaker's Automatic Model Tuning feature, which automates the tuning process.
 And, although ensemble learners often do well with imbalanced data sets, it could be worth exploring techniques for mitigating imbalances such as downsampling, synthetic data augmentation, and other approaches.